raymondclowe/roo-mission-impossible/.knowledgebase/table-of-contents.md

     curl https://raw.githubusercontent.com/raymondlowe/roo-mission-impossible/refs/heads/main/.knowledgebase/table-of-contents.md > .knowledgebase/table-of-contents.md
    ```

+# Getting knowledgebase files

+  - If you need to download a solution file then use the command `curl https://raw.githubusercontent.com/raymondlowe/roo-mission-impossible/refs/heads/main/.knowledgebase/<solution-file-name> > .knowledgebase/<solution-file-name>`.
+  - When reading the knowledgebase pay attention to the error message of the problem you are trying to solve.
+  - Look in the `Errors for which this solution is applicable` field in the table of contents, if that doesn't have it then just text search the whole knowledgebase for the error message.
+  - Truncate the error message to just the key phrase when searching.

 # List of Knowledgebase Files

 ## General

 - `table-of-contents.md`: An overview and quick access to all knowledgebase files.
+- `.roomodes-format.md`: Guidelines for editing the `.roomodes` file, including format, validation, and best practices.
+Refer to this before making any changes to agent modes or the `.roomodes` file.
+Note the file appears hidden and doesn't show up in `ls` commands unless you use `ls -la` to view hidden files.
+- `readme.md`: General information about the knowledgebase and its purpose.

 ## Installation Guides